markbrennand/force-framework/source/dependency/README.md

 ## Implementation Classes
 Each implementation class must have a public or global no-op constructor.
 An exception will be thrown if an attempt is made to bind an abstract entity to a class that doesn't.
-To allow a class to be bound that has a private or protected no-op constructor, the _Types.Factory_ interface can be used.
+To allow a class to be bound that has a private or protected no-op constructor, the _TypesV1.Factory_ interface can be used.
 Create an inner class in the class to be registered that implements the interface.

 See [Types](../types/README.md) for more information.